GoogleCloudPlatform/community/tutorials/appengine-fantasm/index.md

 10kB.
 Machine context is serialized into the task on each transition.
 Therefore, your machine context is subject to this 10kB limitation.
-If you need to pass large contexts between states of a machine, you will likely have to write this context to Datastore and pass a key on the context instead.
+If you need to pass large contexts between states of a machine, you will likely have to write this context to Cloud Datastore and pass a key on the context instead.

 ## Starting a machine